If your dog ate a stick of butter, you may be wondering what to do. We’ve got the answers!

 When it comes to a dog’s reaction to eating butter, it may differ among other dogs.
 Some dogs will act as if nothing happened.
 However, other times it can spark some digestive concerns that you’ll want to monitor closely.

-However, not all dogs will vomit after eating a stick of butter.
+Not all dogs will vomit after eating a stick of butter.
 Their system may also pass the butter through the digestive system, but it will do so with a bit of discomfort.
 Keep your eye out for symptoms in your dogs like stomach cramps and diarrhea.
-They may appear more tired and just wanting to lay around during the day.
+They may appear more tired and may just want to lay around during the day.
 After a day or so, their digestive system will help to excrete the butter from their system.

 While butter is typically harmless aside from an upset stomach, diarrhea, or nausea, it also can cause some more serious medical conditions in some dogs.
 While these are much rarer, they are something you’ll want to keep your eye out for as you monitor your dog’s health after they eat a stick of butter.
 Pancreatitis is a condition that can be worsened with poor foods, like a stick of butter that contains way too much-saturated fat for a dog’s health.
 With pancreatitis, there is inflammation in the pancreas, which is needed for digestion.
 If you know your dog has this condition and eats a stick of butter, it may be worth a quick call to the vet to ensure there aren’t any additional steps to take.